lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Device processing

 The device selects a cipher suite with an ECDH curve satisfying the static public DH key G_W of the authorization server.
 As part of the normal LAKE processing, the device generates the ephemeral public key G_X to be sent in LAKE message 1.
 A new G_X MUST be generated for each execution of the protocol.
-The same ephemeral key is used in the ECIES scheme, see {{U-w}}.
+The same ephemeral key is used in the ECIES scheme, see {{U-W}}.

-The device sends LAKE message 1 with AD1 as specified in {{U-w}}.
+The device sends LAKE message 1 with AD1 as specified in {{U-W}}.

 #### Authenticator processing

-The authenticator receives LAKE message 1 from the device, which triggers the exchange of voucher related data with the authorization server as described in {{v-w}}.
+The authenticator receives LAKE message 1 from the device, which triggers the exchange of voucher related data with the authorization server as described in {{V-W}}.

 ### Message 2

 #### Authenticator processing

-The authenticator sends LAKE message 2 to the device with the voucher (see {{U-w}}) in AD2.
+The authenticator sends LAKE message 2 to the device with the voucher (see {{U-W}}) in AD2.
 The public key PK_V is encoded in the way public keys are encoded in the LAKE protocol.